O LORD, You have searched me and You know me. Psalm 139:1 NIV

 Jenna closed the diary and reached for her Bible.
 She blew dust from its cover, nestled into her recliner, and read Psalm 139, treasuring each word.
 “I belong to You, Jesus,” she whispered, “and I trust You with my future.”
 Soon, although the band of gold was still missing from her finger, she experienced a surround of love.
 Jenna fell asleep, secure within her Savior’s embrace.

-When others depart, we find God is still with us, drawing us into His circle of love.
+Father God, thank You that when others depart, You are still with us, drawing us into Your circle of love.